mkarrmann/Automated-Journal-and-To-Do-LIst/README.md

 In Google Docs, headers various header sizes are used for easy organization and searching, as seen here:

 ![Screenshot from 2020-09-25 12-06-38](https://user-images.githubusercontent.com/47995755/94296324-4636e980-ff28-11ea-8885-24a420bbc5fd.png)

+Update: I now use Joplin, and no longer use this.
+Also for some reason I didn't use snake_case consistently in Python at the time, sorry if it hurts to read.